These lemon pepper fries with ground black pepper, fresh lemon zest, and fresh parsley are oven-baked until golden and crispy.

 Bake for 25 minutes.
 Increase the oven temperature to 400°F, flip the fries, and then return to the oven for about 15 minutes or until golden.

 Toss with fresh parsley and lemon zest.
+You can add a squeeze of lemon juice just before serving.

 Potatoes - This recipe has only been tested with russet potatoes.
-If you use another type of potato, I would love to hear about it in the comments.

 Oil - This recipe calls for olive oil, but you can also use canola oil or vegetable oil for a more neutral flavor.